Collagen Peptides Explained: From Production to Supplement Choice

 Collagen is not a trend, but a structural protein with a crucial role in your body.
 Origin, production process, purity, and composition determine whether you choose a thoughtful product — or a generic one.

 NoordCode Pure Collagen is a collagen hydrolysate from 100% grass-fed cattle from Western Europe.
 It contains collagen types I, III, and traces of V and is enzymatically processed for optimal solubility.
-Its neutral flavor makes it ideal for hot drinks like coffee or hot chocolate, and also perfect for use in broth, stews, or smoothies.
+Its neutral flavour makes it ideal for hot drinks like coffee or hot chocolate, and also perfect for use in broth, stews, or smoothies.

 Your cart is currently empty.